 Brunswick Heritage Drive Trail

-The Brunswick Heritage Drive Trail encourages meander through the Brunswick hinterland to uncover some of the oldest farms and places in Western Australia.
+The Brunswick Heritage Drive Trail encourages you to meander through the Brunswick hinterland to uncover some of the oldest farms and places in Western Australia.

 Brunswick developed from a small riverside settlement into an important rural service town, shaped by the Brunswick River/Mealup Bilya, the arrival of the railway in the late 19th century, and the growth of the dairy and agricultural industries.
 Over time, these forces supported steady population growth and established Brunswick as a key centre for surrounding farming communities.